History of the Injured Police Officers Fund

 The Injured Police Officers Fund (IPOF) was formed in October of 1982 when LVMPD Motor Officer James MacLaren was shot in the head during a traffic stop.
 Fortunately, Officer MacLaren survived his injuries however; he was forced into medical retirement.

-The IPOF held its first fund-raiser when Sheriff John Moran and his wife Goldie Moran hosted "A night out with the stars."
-All of the funds raised from this event were donated to the MacLaren family and the IPOF was born.
+The IPOF held its first fund-raiser when Sheriff John Moran and his wife Goldie Moran hosted “A night out with the stars.”
+All of the funds raised from this event were donated by the MacLaren family to the IPOF.

 In 1982, the IPOF represented the Officers of LVMPD, Henderson, North Las Vegas, Boulder City and the Southern Region of Nevada Highway Patrol.
 In 1992 the IPOF added the City of Mesquite Police to our organization.
 In 1995, under the leadership of Sheriff Jerry Keller, the IPOF added the Officers of the City of Las Vegas Detention and Enforcement, University of Nevada Las Vegas Police, Clark County Park Police and Clark County School District Police.

 The IPOF is comprised of sworn law enforcement officers from each of the member agencies.
 Each agency has one primary and one alternate representative.
 These officers volunteer their time and are appointed by the Chief of Police of their agency, or in the case of LVMPD Officers, the Sheriff of Clark County.

 The IPOF typically holds at least two major fundraisers each year, the annual IPOF Golf Tournament and the annual IPOF Classic Car Show.